 Veronica Blair

-YPAP Associate Artistic Director
+YPAP Artistic Director

 Veronica Blair has emerged as one of the top Black aerialists in the country, and has taken her high-flying talents all around the world.